21 Countries With No Income Taxes

 What Is The Difference Between Low Taxes and No Taxes?

 Countries with zero income taxes have a simple tax system where you simply don’t pay any income tax.
-The reason why tax-free countries are not so popular is that there are only a handful of countries in the world that have that system.
+The reason why tax-free countries aren’t so popular is that there are only a handful of countries in the world that have that system.
 Plus, some tax-free countries, like Somalia, for example, tend not to be super “livable.”

 This is why most investors prefer to find a low-tax country rather than a tax-free country.
 These are usually countries where they only tax local sources of income.
 A good example of this is Greece.